‘General Hospital’ Monday Spoilers: Willow Reaches Out, Shiloh Scrambles, And Jason’s Working The Angles

 General Hospital spoilers for the episode airing on Monday, April 15, hint that everybody will be scrambling in regard to the Dawn of Day drama.
-Kristina was whisked safely out of the DOD house, but Shiloh is determined to find her and keep anything problematic about his group from falling into the wrong hands.
+Kristina was whisked safely out of the DoD house, but Shiloh is determined to find her.
+He seeks to keep anything problematic about his group from falling into the wrong hands.

 Harmony discovered that the cup they used for Kristina’s drink was missing, but General Hospital spoilers tease that it won’t take Shiloh long to find it.
-The sneak peek for Monday’s show reveal that he’ll soon see Brad with it and it sounds as if he’ll manage to prevent the truth about what was in that cup from emerging.
+The sneak peek for Monday’s show reveals that he’ll soon see Brad with it — and it sounds as if he’ll manage to prevent the truth about what was in that cup from emerging.

 Willow’s experience with Shiloh and Dawn of Day has already been essential in helping Kristina.
-However, General Hospital spoilers suggest she will try to do more to help.
-Michael approached her, hoping she would talk to Kristina, but she may be hesitant to open up about all that she went through during her DOD days.
+However, General Hospital spoilers suggest that she will try to do more to help.
+Michael approached her, hoping she would talk to Kristina, but she may be hesitant to open up about all that she went through during her DoD days.

-The preview for Monday’s episode show that Willow will make a phone call, noting that she needs to see somebody immediately.
+The preview for Monday’s episode shows that Willow will make a phone call, noting that she needs to see somebody immediately.
 It may be that it’s Michael she reaches out to, as she certainly knows more about Dawn of Day than she has shared with him.

 Kristina is about to wake up in a strange place, West Coast.
 What will she have to say to Jason about her "rescue" from DOD?